BOARD OF GOVERNORS AWARDS

-Each year, the Board of Governors presents the following awards to deserving recipients who demonstrate excellence in areas of teaching and public service.
+The Board of Governors presents the following awards to deserving recipients who demonstrate excellence in areas of teaching and public service.

 The Teaching Awards were established in 1994 to underscore the importance of teaching and to encourage, identify, recognize, reward, and support good teaching within the University.
-These awards are presented to a member of the faculty of each of the constituent institutions of the University.
+These awards are presented annually to a member of the faculty of each of the constituent institutions of the University.

-The University Award, created in 1979, recognizes illustrious service to higher education and is the highest distinction of this nature that the University bestows.
+The University Award, created in 1979, periodically recognizes illustrious service to higher education and is the highest distinction of this nature that the University bestows.
 Administrators or faculty members of the University are not eligible for the Award, nor are voting members of the Board of Governors or of the institutional boards of trustees.